eliashelander/todo-react/README.md

 * [Setup](#setup)

 ## General info
-A platform where you can rent anything from your peers.
-Built as a full stack application.
+Todo app where you can add, mark as done and delete items.

 ## Technologies
 Project is created with:
 * Node.js
-* Express.js
-* ElephantSQL
-* PostgreSQL
 * React
-* Firebase

 ## Setup
 Make sure you have yarn installed.